 - Homelessness and housing policy and advocacy

-- Innovative housing and homeless programs from across the state
+- Innovative homeless and housing programs from across the state

-- Health care reform implications for homeless and housing providers
+- Health care reform opportunities for homeless and housing providers

 - Housing First